Movers & Shakers: Sept. 11, 2019

 Hong Kong Stock Exchange makes a power play for the London Stock Exchange.
 The Hong Kong Exchange made a surprise $36 billion offer for the London Stock Exchange in a deal that would tie up two of the world’s largest exchange operators.
 The bid comes just weeks after the London Stock Exchange made a $27 billion deal to acquire the financial-data company Refinitiv.

-A screen displays stock figures of the top 10 active securities outside the Exchange Square complex, which houses the Hong Kong Stock Exchange, in Hong Kong, China, on Monday, Feb.
+A screen displays stock figures of the top 10 active securities outside the Exchange Square complex, which houses the Hong Kong Stock Exchange, in Hong Kong, China.
+Feb.
 11, 2019.
-The bullish mood building in Chinas equity market is enteri
+(Justin Chin/Bloomberg via Getty Images)

 Apple’s streaming service is bad news for Netflix and Disney.
 Apple unveiled its $4.99 a month Apple TV Plus at a special event on its Cupertino, California, campus on Tuesday, delivering a “major shot across the bow” at higher-priced streaming services like Netflix and Disney, according to Wedbush Securities.
 The tech giant also unveiled three new iPhones and updates to other products.